 On December 8, 2022, the MIIT promulgated the Measures for Data Security Administration in the Industry and Information Technology Field (Trial Implementation), or the Trial Measures, which took effect on January 1, 2023.
 In accordance with the Trial Measures, industrial and information technology field data processors must classify data based on the data's category and the security level, and also classify and identify data based on the industry requirements, business needs, data sources and purposes and other factors, and to make a data classification catalogue.
-In addition, the industrial and information technology field data processors must classify data based on its levels, carry out key protection of critical data and core data, and implement the protection with the highest level of requirement if different levels of data are processed at the same time.
+In addition, the industrial and information technology field data processors are required to establish and improve a sound data classification management system, take measures to protect data based on its levels, carry out key protection of critical data and core data, and implement the protection with the highest level of requirement if different levels of data are processed at the same time.
 The Trial Measures also impose certain obligations on industrial and information technology field data processors in relation to, among other things, data collection, data storage, data usage, data transmission, cross-border of data, data destruction, data security review and emergency plans, etc.